 Proposal Summary:

-DEQ proposes rule changes would correct a miscalculation of how the clean fuel standards and the carbon intensity values of two fuel pathways were calculated in the rules adopted by the EQC on Dec.
+DEQ proposes rule changes that would correct a miscalculation of how the clean fuel standards and the carbon intensity values of two fuel pathways were calculated in the rules adopted by the EQC on Dec.
 9, 2015.

-Need a short explanation of the changes here.
+It was discovered that the adopted rules omitted a necessary adjustment for the energy density of ethanol and biodiesel relative to the energy density of gasoline and diesel fuel.
+The miscalculation results in the clean fuel standards being lower than they should be and in the carbon intensity values for E10 (gasoline blended with 10 percent ethanol) and B5 (diesel blended with 5 percent biodiesel) being lower than they should be.

 The EQC adopted temporary rules on April 21, 2016 to correct the miscalculation described above; this rulemaking will make those corrections permanent.

 The proposal is online at: Clean Fuels Program Corrections 2016.
 The Web page includes these documents: